Jeddy939/Grader/README.md

 python draft_grader.py
 ```

+`draft_grader.py` now also runs a second pass that compares the AI's feedback
+with the student's original text.
+The result is saved as a `_feedback_review.txt`
+file next to each DOCX report.

 Each script processes all files in `input_assessments/` and writes DOCX reports to the appropriate output folder.
 Logs describing progress and any errors are written to `grading_process.log` or `draft_grading_process.log`.

 ## Notes